 Steve Garnett has been a teacher for 24 years.
 He has delivered INSETs to over 7,000 teachers over the past 10 years in the UK, Ireland and across Europe, the Middle East and the Far East.
 Teachers who have attended Steve's courses have regularly described them as 'inspirational'.
 Steve is an award-nominated author whose book 'The Subject Leader' was shortlisted for Best Secondary Resource in the prestigious BESA awards.
 He has also written 'Using Brain Power in the Classroom' which a TES Review described as 'strong in its resume of the latest research into what constitutes effective learning'.
 Steve is also co-author of 'Spoon Feed No More - Improving Classroom Performance' - which is a definitive guide to the philosophy and practice of Dragonfly Training.

-He was specially selected as a member of the Richmond Borough School Improvement Task Force due to the success his department had with exam results and numbers of those opting for the subject.
-His long awaited book on education - "Improving Classroom Performance" - has received superb reviews and his totally practical approach to teaching and learning is based upon what he believes works, not ticking boxes and putting buzz words together.
+His book 'Improving Classroom Performance' has received superb reviews and his totally practical approach to teaching and learning is based upon what he believes works, not ticking boxes and putting buzzwords together.